Oil Filter Crushers and the Environment: The EPA has Tough Regulations about their Disposal

 Recycling is the preferred alternative to disposal and using an oil filter crusher makes recycling efforts more productive and less costly.
 An oil filter crusher presses the filter under high pressure and squeezes the engine sludge, grunge and oil out.
-Within seconds used filters are reduced to 25% of their original size – about the size of a hockey puck.
+Within seconds, used filters are reduced to 25% of their original size—about the size of a hockey puck.
 The end result is a collection drum filled with recyclable metal “pucks” and a storage container of used oil that can be recycled, all while complying with EPA disposal guidelines.
-Because most disposal companies charge a collection and hauling fee per each drum, the more recycled filters you can fit into each drum means increased savings.
+Because most disposal companies charge a collection and hauling fee for each drum, the more recycled filters you can fit into each drum, them more you’ll save.
 No permits will be required for either the collection or transportation of these filters if they are destined for recycling.

 Crushing used oil filters removes the residual oil while leaving the paper and rubber content of the filter with the resulting scrap product.
-No separate step for media disposal is required as any nonmetallic material remains with the used oil filter and is burned off as impurities in the steelmaking furnace.
+No separate step for media disposal is required, as any nonmetallic material remains with the used oil filter and will get burned off as impurities in the steel making furnace.
 Repair shops who recycle both the used oil removed from the filter and the filter casing as scrap metal are exempt from hazardous waste regulations and do NOT need to test their filters to determine whether they are hazardous.

 To increase the probability that a used oil filter (hazardous scrap metal) will qualify for the scrap metal recycling exemption, a repair shop generally has two options:

-1. Gravity drain the filter for an amount of time sufficient to ensure that all free-flowing oil is removed.
-(The problem with this method is that the amount of drain time will vary based on the size of the filter, temperature (both ambient and that of the filter) and the fluid viscosity).
+- Gravity-drain the filter for an amount of time sufficient to ensure that all free-flowing oil is removed.
+The problem with this method is that the amount of drain time will vary based on the size of the filter, temperature (both ambient and that of the filter) and fluid viscosity

-Modern oil filter crushers like the Ranger RP-20FC connect easily to your existing shop air supply and are designed specifically to crush dirty oil filters and remove up to 95% of the sludge and used engine oil.
-A collection chamber and collector downspout tube allows for simple oil recovery into a barrel or other collection container.
+- Modern oil filter crushers like the Ranger RP-20FC and RP-50FC connect easily to your existing shop air supply and are designed specifically to crush dirty oil filters and remove up to 95% of the sludge and used engine oil.
+A collection chamber and collector downspout tube allow for simple oil recovery into a barrel or other collection container.

-The Ranger RP-20FC oil filter crusher applies 10 tons of air-operated pressure to just about any used oil filter and reduces it to 25% of its original size.
-It features a single‐control valve operation, welded steel plate construction, 12‐1/2" diameter cylinder, pressure regulator and air moisture separator and an automatic safety door that automatically ceases press operation when opened.
+The Ranger RP-20FC oil filter crusher applies 10 tons of air-operated pressure to just about any used oil filter and reduces them to 25% of their original sizes.
+If you need more crushing power, the RP-50FC applies 25 tons of force.
+Both units feature single-control valve operation, welded steel plate construction, pressure regulator / air moisture separator and an automatic safety door that automatically ceases press operation when opened.
 A transparent door provides a convenient view of the crushing process.

-The Ranger RP-20FC is priced around $1300.00 which includes free shipping to almost anywhere in the United States.
-When you consider the cost savings for reducing the size of used oil filters for collection and hauling away, the special handling permits and fees no longer needed that would be required by EPA law for disposing of contaminated waste coupled with scrap rebates you may get from recycling the crushed filters, the investment will surely pay for itself very quickly.
+Ranger oil filter crushers come with free shipping to almost anywhere in the United States.
+When you consider the cost savings for reducing the size of used oil filters, as well as the EPA’s special handling permits and fees that no longer apply, the investment will surely pay for itself very quickly.

 Because used oil is a harmful pollutant, all oil should be drained from used filters before they are recycled or disposed of.
 Used motor oil collected during processing used oil filters is not required to be regulated as a hazardous waste if it is properly managed and transferred to a recycling facility.